-- Minutes where trainer performance is reviewed including faculty attendance at external courses. - > Trainer feedback for all trainers
+- > Minutes where trainer performance is reviewed including faculty attendance at external courses. - Trainer feedback for all trainers (eg direct observation of trainer skills (DOTS) on the JETS website).

-18.6: There is an annual direct observation of training skills assessment for all endoscopy trainers.
+18.6: There is an annual direct observation of training skills assessment for all endoscopy trainers (based on Direct Observation of trainer skills (DOTS) and long-term endoscopy trainer skills (LETS) assessment tools).